 Well, it’s so amazing, as a result of our kind of educational system crowds of students say, well, we’d like to be painters, we’d like to be poets, we’d like to be writers, but as everybody knows you can’t earn any money that way.
 Or another person says well, I’d like to live an out-of-doors life and ride horses.

+I say, you want to teach in a riding school?
+Let’s go through with it.
+What do you want to do?
 When we finally got down to something which the individual says he really wants to do, I will say to him, you do that — and forget the money, because if you say that getting the money is the most important thing, you will spend your life completely wasting your time.

 You’ll be doing things you don’t like doing in order to go on living, that is to go on doing things you don’t like doing, which is stupid.
 Better to have a short life that is full of what you like doing than a long life spent in a miserable way.